gregorymarkthomas/backstackjs/README.md

    </div>
    ```

 5. Create a new `<script>` block to instantiate backstack.js.
-Add your screens to each tab via the URLs. e.g:
+Add your screens to each tab via the URLs.
+   * The HTML pages at the URLs are barebones (i.e. they complement the outer HTML's CSS).

     `<script>`
     ```javascript